Clemapfel/jluna/docs/manual.md

 Int64 return_value = unbox<Int64>(jluna::safe_call(my_function_ptr, arg1, arg2));
 ```

 Here, the GC has no chance to collect the return value of `jluna::safe_call` between its conclusion and the call to `unbox`.
-This line of code is always memory safe, making it a great option for accessing function results.
+This line of code is always memory-safe.

 Some functions are not named bindings, however.
 Temporary functions are best managed by unnamed proxies.
-While this incurs a significant overhead, in return we not only don't have to manually box / unbox, but the proxy makes sure the temporary function is not collected prematurely.
+While this incurs a significant overhead, in return we not only don't have to manually box / unbox any arguments, but the proxy makes sure the temporary function is not collected prematurely.
+We need to use `Proxy::safe_call<T>` (where `T` is the type of the C++-side return value) though, as `Proxy::operator()` incurs a significant performance overhead.

 #### Executing Strings as Julia Code

-If we really have no choice but to execut a string as Julia code, `jluna::safe_eval` is the function of choice.
+If we really have no choice but to execute a string as Julia code, `jluna::safe_eval` is the function of choice.
 It has all the bells and whistles `Module::safe_eval` has, except that it returns a raw C-pointer to the result of the code, rather then a proxy.
 This makes it ideal for this purpose.

 Just like `jluna::safe_call`, the following is GC-safe:

 ```cpp
 Int64 variable_value = unbox<Int64>(jluna::safe_eval("length([i for i in 1:43 if i % 2 != 0]"))
 ```

 Here we have a somewhat complex line of code, what it does exactly isn't important.
 What is important, is that it returns a value of type `Int64`.
-We can capture this value safely by making sure that there is no line of code executed between `safe_eval` returning and the `unbox` call.
-This allows us to safely access the result of the line, without having to go through `Main.safe_eval`, which constructs a proxy.
+We can capture this value safely by making sure that there is no line of code executed between `safe_eval` returning, and the `unbox` call starting.
+This allows us to safely unbox the result of the `safe_eval` call.

-Regardless, running Julia code as strings instead of functions should always be a last reort.
+Regardless, running Julia code as strings instead of functions should always be a last resort.

 #### Handling Big Arrays

 Many common tasks require handling of large arrays.
 Julia is very adept at this, making it a natural choice for this purpose.
 When doing the same with jluna, rather than pure Julia, the following should be kept in mind:

 + **Always choose a C-Type as value type**
-  - The only way to share arrays losslessly, and without performance overhead, is if it has a value-type that is interpretable for both C++ and Julia
+  - The only way to share arrays losslessly, and without performance overhead, is if it has a value-type that [is interpretable for both C++ and Julia](#shared-memory)
 + **Don't be scared of jluna::Array**
   - `jluna::Array` is decently fast.
 Most importantly, we can always just access the raw C-pointer it is managing using `data()`, which then lets us operate on it using the `unsafe` library.
 This is the best compromise between its convenience and C-like performance.

 #### Multi-Threading

 Admittedly, the fact C-side threads are inherently incompatible with Julia is a big problem.
-This is unrelated to jluna, yet it tried to fix this problem as much as possible using `jluna::ThreadPool`.
+This is unrelated to jluna, but was attempted to be addressed using `jluna::ThreadPool`.

-While C-side threads don't play nice with Julia, Julia-side threads do work well in C++.
-We can handle them like any other variable, allowing for exactly as much freedom as if we were doing so in a pure Julia application.
+While C-side threads don't play nice with Julia, Julia-side threads *do* work well in C++.
+As a `jluna::Task` is also a Julia-side `Base.Task`, we can handle them like any other Julia-side variable, giving us the exact same flexiblity offered by pure Julia.
+Furthermore, any code executed inside a `jluna::Task` can make free use of both Julia-side and C++-side synchronization primitives, making it possible to be fit into an already existing parallel architecture.

-Because of these two facts, it may be necessary to redesign any particular multi-threaded environment, by moving the concurrent tasks Julia-side.
-Unlike C++, Julia was build from the ground up with parallel execution in mind.
-This explains why `jluna::ThreadPool` is faster than `std::thread`, and should be a good indication that moving things Julia-side is a similarly good idea, performance-wise.
+For any project using jluna, it may be necessary to redesign any particular multi-threaded environment such that any concurrent tasks is done Julia-side only.
+Luckliy, this option may actually be faster, and it can make full use of Julias multi-threading support.
+This makes the transition as smooth as one could hope for.

 ---
+---

 ## Closing Statement

-If you have read this manual from start to finish, and now find yourself here: thank you for your time.
-Hopefully, jluna will be worth the effort you have already put in reading this manual.
+If you find yourself here, having read this manual from start to finish, I would like to extend a genuine thank-you for your time.
+Hopefully, jluna will be worth the effort you have already put in by reading this overly verbose manual.

 Version 0.9.0 was released in late April 2022.
 As of its release, jluna can be considered feature complete.
-The library will still be supported and any potential issues will be fixed, hopefully for years to come.
-Maybe, with time, a feature request will come in that inspires me to add a new section to jluna, we will see.
+The library will still be supported, and any potential issues will be fixed, hopefully for years to come.
+Maybe, with time, a feature request will come in that inspires me to add a new section to jluna, we'll see.
+Some additional performance optimization may also happen, as I mature in my C++ knowledge.

 For now, I would like to personally thank the Julia community, and in particular the Julia discord, for the positive response to jluna.<br>While I will never make any money from it, I still consider all this effort of mine to be worth it.
-Hopefully, jluna will lower the barrier of entry, allowing C++-devs who were previously only tangentially in Julia to finally properly get into it, by embedding it into their project.
+Hopefully, jluna will lower the barrier of entry, allowing C++-devs, who were previously only tangentially interested in Julia, to finally properly get into it by embedding it into their project.

-Unlike the C-API, I tried to make jluna easy to use, and well-documented.
-Hopefully this giant manual is proof of that, and hopefully I achieved my goal of doing better, at least in terms of usability.
+Unlike the C-API, I tried to make jluna as easy to use and as well-documented as is reasonable.
+Hopefully this giant manual is proof of that, and that I achieved my goal of doing better than the C-API, at least in terms of usability.

+For collaboration or other matters, feel free to [contact me](https://www.clemens-cords.com/contact).

 Thank you for your participation,<br>
 C. Cords